jack0son/woke-dapp/README.md

 The contract artifacts which are built by truffle contain the compiled contract binaries, method interfaces, and the migration configuration.

+Migration configuration is essentially the contract address and network information for each chain the the contract has been deployed to.

+Truffle will continually update this build file as you migrate so a contract residing on multiple networks can be interacted with using one artifact.

 # Deployment